sukediz/11-Express-Note-Taker/README.md

 # Express Note=Taker

-A CLI application that renders employee information onto a readable HTML file.
+A CLI application that can be used to write, save and delete notes.

 ### Description

-This project takes information entered into the command line by the user and generates a HTML webpage that displays summaries of each employee.
+This application will use an express backend and save and retrieve note data from a JSON file.

 ### Table of Contents